doublesharp/lru-cache-for-clusters-as-promised/README.md

 LRU Cache for Clusters as Promised stores a single `lru-cache` on the [`master`](https://nodejs.org/api/cluster.html#cluster_cluster_ismaster) thread which is accessed by the `workers` via IPC messages.
 The same `lru-cache` is shared between `workers` having a common `master`, so no memory is wasted.

+When creating a new instance and `cluster.isMaster === true` the shared cache is checked based on the  and the shared cache is populated, it will be used instead but acted on locally rather than via IPC messages.
+If the shared cache is not populated a new LRUCache instance is returned.

 # install
 ```shell
 npm install --save lru-cache-for-clusters-as-promised